adamsalter/sitemap_generator/README.md

 3. Run `rake sitemap:refresh` as needed to create sitemap files.
 This will also ping all the major search engines.

-    SiteMaps with many urls (100,000+) take quite a long time to generate, so if you need to refresh your Sitemaps regularly you can set the rake task up as a cron job.
+    Sitemaps with many urls (100,000+) take quite a long time to generate, so if you need to refresh your Sitemaps regularly you can set the rake task up as a cron job.

 4. Finally, and optionally, add the following to your robots.txt file.
-The robots.txt file should be the complete URL to the Sitemap index, such as: `http://www.example.org/sitemap_index.xml.gz`
+The robots.txt Sitemap URL should be the complete URL to the Sitemap index, such as: `http://www.example.org/sitemap_index.xml.gz`

     <code>Sitemap: &lt;hostname>/sitemap_index.xml.gz</code>